Acidfrost59/WOWBPCritterEmote/README.txt

 target - if something is targeted (including the pet), a random emote may be directed at the target.

 CritterEmote was originally authored by Zompter as Critter Emote, then Seegeen as Chinchilla Critter Emote.
 I loved this add-on so much I just couldn't let it go.
 The abandoned addon guidelines required a rename for CurseForge, though it is still found under CritterEmote in the addon files.
 Special thanks to Fysker for all his programming assistance.

+As of August 2024 Acidfrost59 is working on a complete rewrite of the CritterEmote file.
+One of the areas is localization.
+I am working on the esMX and esES files.
+My currentfiles are geared toward enUS.